CSaratakij/PortFolio/content/post/Souls.md

 draft: false
 ---

-The game that inspired by the souls like genre.
+The game that inspired by the souls-like genre.

 ![preview](/img/souls_preview.png)